2008 Summer Olympics

-Organization
+Organisation

 Bid

 Under the direction of Liu Qi, Beijing was elected as the host city for the 2008 Summer Olympics on 13 July 2001, during the 112th IOC Session in Moscow, defeating bids from Toronto, Paris, Istanbul, and Osaka.
 Prior to the session, five other cities (Bangkok, Cairo, Havana, Kuala Lumpur, and Seville) had submitted bids to the IOC, but failed to make the short list chosen by the IOC Executive Committee in 2000.
 After the first round of voting, Beijing held a significant lead over the other four candidates.
 Osaka received only six votes and was eliminated.
 In the second round, Beijing was supported by a majority of voters, eliminating the need for subsequent rounds.
-Toronto's bid was its fifth failure since 1960 (failed bids for 1960, 1964, 1976 and 1996 Games, losing to Rome, Tokyo, Montreal and Atlanta).
+Toronto's bid was its fifth loss since 1960 (failed bids for 1960, 1964, 1976 and 1996 Games, losing to Rome, Tokyo, Montreal and Atlanta).

-When bidding for the Games, Beijing actually proposed different dates (25 July - 10 August for the Games of the XXIX Olympiad and 27 August - 7 September for the XIII Paralympic Games).
+When bidding for the Games, Beijing actually proposed different dates (25 July – 10 August for the Games of the XXIX Olympiad and 27 August – 7 September for the XIII Paralympic Games).

 Members of the IOC did not disclose their votes, but news reports speculated that broad international support led to China's selection, especially from developing nations that had received assistance from China to construct stadiums.
 The size of China, its increased enforcement of doping controls, and sympathy concerning its loss of the 2000 Summer Olympics to Sydney were all factors in the decision.
 Eight years earlier, Beijing had led every round of voting for the 2000 Summer Olympics before losing to Sydney by two votes in the final round.

 Human rights concerns expressed by Amnesty International and politicians in both Europe and North America were considered by the delegates, according to IOC Executive Director François Carrard.
 Carrard and others suggested that the selection might lead to improvements in human rights in China.
 In addition, many IOC delegates who had formerly been athletes expressed concern about heat and air quality during the Games, considering the high levels of air pollution in Beijing.
 China outlined plans to address these environmental concerns in its bid application.